Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-manipulate-flight-data.md

 	df2.head()
 	```

 1. It appears that the datasets share the same schema.
-Use the `append()` method to merge the two and produce a new Dataframe containing all rows from both datasets, and `shape` to confirm that the combined DataFrame contains 620,000 rows:
+Use the `append()` method to merge the two and produce a DataFrame containing all rows from both datasets, and `shape` to confirm that the combined DataFrame contains 620,000 rows:

 	```python
 	df = df1.append(df2, ignore_index=True)